jezzsantos/saastack/src/Tools.GitHubActions/VariableSubstitution/README.md

   }
 }
 ```

-> Note: These definitions are assumed exist in your `appsettings.json` files.
-However, they can also exist in separate files, just used for deployment use. e.g., `appsettings.Deploy.json`.
+> Note: These definitions are assumed exist within your main `appsettings.json` file.
+Or they can also exist in separate files, just used for deployment use. e.g., `appsettings.Deploy.json`.
+> Note: Keys where `Disabled` is set to `true` will be ignored.

-> Note: without these definitions, this action just performs variable substitution, without any verification.
+> Note: without any of these "Keys" definitions, this action will just perform variable substitution, without any verification.

 ### GitHub Project